formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/structure.md

 }
 ```

-While these files arn't strictly necessary for phraseapp, you can use them with phraseapp if you wish to localize your
+While these files are not strictly necessary for phraseapp, you can use them with phraseapp if you wish to localize your
 phraseapp exports.
-While we won't be doing this in this demo, as well be fetching our translations via the PhraseApp API,
+While we will not be doing this in this demo, you're welcome to fetch the localization date
-we can leverage these file to translate items outside of the Form.io object.
+from your own files.